TechnicalPursuit/TIBET-Examples/pizza/README.md

      * @returns {APP.pizza.options} The receiver.
      */

-    //  NOTE: this actually invokes a TRAIT method, 'reset', we acquired from
+    //  NOTE: this actually invokes a TRAIT method, 'reset', acquired from
     //  mixing the APP.pizza.items type.
 The callNextMethod is unlike super() in
     //  that it works to find truly "the next method in the call chain".